hhalvors/phi201_s2024_instructor/precept5.md

 # Review for midterm exam

+You are allowed to bring a "cheat sheet" for the midterm exam, but what should go on it?

 [^1]: The nature of the cut rule is actually a subject of serious inquiry in mathematical logic (proof theory) and philosophical logic.